 Evidence of progress towards meeting the government teaching standards…

 Over the course of the induction period, evidence from day-to-day practice as well as from specific development activities will build up to show how the ECT is making progress towards embedding the government teaching standards.
-However, we advise that ECTs carry out regular self-evaluation regarding their progress and we have put together an ECT self-reflection sheet which should assist with this.
+However, we advise that ECTs carry out regular self-evaluation regarding their progress and we have put together an ECT self-reflection sheet (available from the 'resources' section on ECT Manager - login required) which should assist with this.
 The sheet is not a statutory requirement for induction nor is maintaining a portfolio of evidence against each standard, however, it is good practice for ECTs to do so.